Learn / Guides / Heatmaps guide

 The good news: now you know exactly how to create a free website heatmap using Hotjar.

-Sign up for a free Hotjar account, add the tracking code to your site, and start using heatmaps today.
+Sign up for a free Hotjar account, add the tracking code to your website, and start using our free heatmap software today.